PSIA300 Western Political Thought (3 credits)

-The course gives an insight on the regional political developments.
-Features of political cultures, traditions of statehood and key domestic developments in Turkey, Iran, Azerbaijan and Georgia will be addressed.
+The course gives an insight into the regional political developments.
+Features of political cultures, traditions of statehood and key domestic developments in Turkey, Iran, Azerbaijan, and Georgia will be addressed.
 The course also reflects upon Armenia’s relations with those countries.
-The course is composed of lectures, seminars, discussions and presentations.
+The course is composed of lectures, seminars, discussions, and presentations.

 PSIA320 International Relations (3 credits)

 This course aims at giving students an introductory level knowledge required to understand and analyze contemporary international politics.
 The course targets examining the theoretical and normative foundations of international relations, analyzing the mission, objectives, and policies of international intergovernmental organisations, critically “reading” and understanding foreign policies of selected leading and small states alike, as well as touching upon the role that various non-state actors play in the world.